jekyll/minima/README.md

 You can add links to the accounts you have on other sites, with respective icon as an SVG graphic, via the config file.
 From `Minima-3.0` onwards, the social media data is sourced from config key `minima.social_links`.
 It is a list of key-value pairs, each entry corresponding to a link rendered in the footer.
-For example, to render links to Jekyll GitHub repository and X account, one should have:
+For example, to render links to Jekyll GitHub repository and Twitter account, one should have:

 ```yaml
 minima: